 The Company has made and intends to make investments in private entities which do not typically have an active market.
 Private investment transactions can be highly structured and the Company expects to take measures, where possible and appropriate, to create defined liquidity events.
 However, such liquidity events are rarely expected in the first three to five years of making an investment and may not be realized as expected or at all.
-While the Company may seek to obtain regular cash flow from these investments through management fees, capital appreciation and/or investment income, in the near term these revenues are not expected to be sufficient to offset the Company's operating expenses.
-Accordingly, the Company expects to incur negative cash flow at the holding company level until such time as its revenues exceed its operating expenses, which negative cash flow is expected to be funded from the Company's cash resources and other sources of capital which are available to the Company.
+While the Company may seek to obtain regular cash flow from these investments through management fees, capital appreciation and/or investment income, in the near term these revenues may not be sufficient to offset the Company's operating expenses.
+Accordingly, the Company may experience negative cash flow at the holding company level until such time as its revenues exceed its operating expenses, which negative cash flow could be funded from the Company's cash resources and other sources of capital which are available to the Company.